OrKreizman/EC2-Instances-Flask-API/README.md

 Example request: `http://127.0.0.1:5000/get_ec2_instances?region=us-west-2&sort_by=Name&page=1&page_size=10`

 The API will return a JSON response containing the EC2 instances in the specified region, sorted by the specified attribute (if provided), and paginated according to the page and page size.

-## Contributing

-Contributions are welcome!
-If you want to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Push your changes to your fork.
-5. Submit a pull request to the main repository.

-Please make sure to follow the existing code style and include tests for any new functionality or bug fixes.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contact

-If you have any questions or suggestions regarding this project, feel free to contact me at [your-email@example.com](mailto:your-email@example.com).

----
-Feel free to customize and expand upon this template based on your project's specific details and requirements.